catseye/The-Platform/README.markdown

 *   hatoucan 0.1             (for tokenizing Commodore BASIC 2.0 sources) ♥

-The third-and-a-half-th stage, "Cat's Eye Forked Infrastructure", consists of others' projects of which Cat's Eye Technologies maintains forks (or just mirrors in Mercurial to make things easier.)
+The third-and-a-half-th stage, "Cat's Eye Forked Infrastructure", consists of others' projects of which Cat's Eye Technologies maintains forks:

 *   Mini-Scheme 0.85ce1      (for Pixley) ♥
 *   OpenZz 1.0.4-4ce1        (for Zzrk) ♢¹